back to the MAIN INDEX

 a typical district plaque

 Lastly, a brief note about the background texture chosen for these pages.
 It features Rome's typical cobblestones, vaguely reminiscent of the larger and more irregular ones used in ancient times.
 Still nowadays, these heavy blocks of basalt are the most common form of paving found all over the city.
-They measure 12 x 12 cm (4¾ X 4¾ in) and sink into the ground for 17 cm (6 inches), laid one by one as in a mosaic.
+They measure 12 × 12 cm (4¾ × 4¾ in) and sink into the ground for 17 cm (6 inches), laid one by one as in a mosaic.

-sampietrino
+sampietrino cobblestone

-They are locally known as sampietrini because they were first adopted in the mid 16th century for St.Peter's Square (although the earliest ones used to be about half the size of the modern stones), and then they were gradually used all over the city.
+They are locally known as sampietrini because they were first adopted in the mid 16th century for St.Peter's Square (although the earliest ones were about half the size of the stones found today), and then they were gradually used all over the city.
+They used to be hand-made by a team of stone-masons known as squarcioni (i.e. "smashers"), who break the large blocks of basalt, scoccioni ("chippers"), who give the stones a prysmatic shape, and posatori ("layers") also called battiserci ("stone hammerers"), who do the last part of the job.

 DISTRICT INDEX